lorenzobadas/CTF-writeups/DCTF-2022/glade_writeup.md

 'DL  ','R   ','D   ','L   ','DR  ','L   ','DR  ','L   ','DLR ','DLR ','LR  ','DLR ','DLR ','DLR ','LR  ','DLR ','DR  ','D   ','L   ','DR  ','L   ','DR  ','L   ','DLR ','DR  ','D   ','DL  ','DLR ','DLR ','R   ']
 ```

 We approached this maze with a naïve solution that, starting from `matrix[899]` (our target function) just checks every allowed move until it gets to `matrix[0]`, and then we started optimizing the algorithm from there.
-Thankfully we managed to get the solution only with 3 checks.
+Thankfully we managed to get the solution only with 3 checks and the code is actually very simple.

 - Make sure we are inside the bounds of `matrix`
 - Make sure we have enough moves left to get to `matrix[0]` since we only have 100 moves
 - Make sure we are not stuck in a loop of moves that would lengthen the times unnecessarily

-If these check are not satisfied we abort that specific path e go back to the previous move to find another way.
+If these check are not satisfied we abort that specific path and go back to the previous move to find another way.

 This is the final script to find a path from `matrix[899]` to `matrix[0]`: